-All of the strategic financial targets have been achieved in 2019/20 and are expected to be achieved in 2020/21 and 2021/22 with the exception of Objective 'e'.
-The College has planned for an annual operating deficit from 2019/20 but will continue to take action to address future year deficits.
-Recruitment in 2020 has been higher than forecasted in these figures and, subject to retention, will positively impact on the figures.
+All of the strategic financial targets have been achieved in 2020/21 and are expected to be achieved in 2021/22 and 2022/23.
+The College had planned for an annual operating deficit from 2020/21 but reduced this significantly during the year and will continue to take action to manage future year budgets.

-- The College is expected to maintain financial health category "good" in 2019/20 and whilst the current financial plan for 2020/21 and 2021/22 indicates a R.I. grade, plans to address this are being formulated, a good grade should be achieved in both years - The reserves have reduced significantly due to an increase in LGPS pension liabilities however the cash balances remain strong. - The College's liquidity position is predicted to remain above the strategic targets for the life of the Financial Plan. - The Corporation believes that the College has a strong record of fiscal stability and has a good base for continuing investment in the College's facilities.
+- The College is expected to achieve a financial health category "outstanding" in 2020/21 and the current financial plan for 2021/22 and 2022/23 indicates a good grade. - The reserves have increased slightly this year but are still impacted by a large pension liability however the cash balances remain strong. - The College's liquidity position is predicted to remain above the strategic targets for the life of the Financial Plan. - The Corporation believes that the College has a strong record of fiscal stability and has a good base for continuing investment in the College's facilities.

 The College is committed to observing the importance of sector measures and indicators and uses the data available on the GOV.UK website which looks at measures such as success rates.
 The College also subscribes to the ALPS and Six Dimensions student progress performance measures.
-The College is required to complete the Integrated Financial Model and other financial returns for the Education and Skills Funding Agency ("ESFA").
+The College is required to complete the College Financial Forecasting return and other financial returns for the Education and Skills Funding Agency ("ESFA").
 These produce a financial health grading.
 The current rating of "good" for 2019/20 is considered an acceptable outcome.
-The 'requires improvement' rating for 2020/21 was awarded prior to the confirmed recruitment in 2020 which has been higher than forecasted, further work to improve this rating is currently being undertaken.
+The predicted 'outstanding' rating for 2020/21 is based on figures in these accounts.